Modestly Sized Garden Has Mighty ImpactA tight, awkward space in Cambridge becomes a garden for relaxing and reflecting

 This steel water element functions as a bubbler, a soothing feature for the owners to enjoy.
 From here, water circulates to the hand rill along the steps, and to the larger pool at the meditation hut.
 The curves of the hand rill and steel edging were precisely planned; Messervy explains that they had to “connect to each other and visually sing back and forth.”
 Steel work fabricated and installed by artist Peter Andruchow and sculptor Richard Duca.
 Photo by: Susan Teare.

 Wanting to add lushness to the entryway, but having limited ground space to work with, JMMDS constructed a living wall on the retaining wall that connects to the home’s entry and, as Messervy adds, “provides a sense of movement up to the front door.”
 Since it’s a north-facing wall that gets a lot of shade, they primarily used ferns and shade-loving groundcovers like Cornus canadensis.
-Native Betula papyrifera (paper birch) and Chasmanthium latifolium (northern sea oats) were included in the planters that flank the garage door, creating an entrance that looks “nested” in its corner of greenery.
+Native Betula papyrifera (paper birch) was included in the planters that flank the garage door, creating an entrance that looks “nested” in its corner of greenery.

 This tranquil meditation hut, designed by Wolf Architects, Inc., overlooks plantings like liriope, creeping Jenny, hellebore, ginger, Clethra alnifolia, and ferns, and is in earshot of the calming sounds of water.
 Water from the hand rill falls into this circular steel pool in front of the meditation hut and then flows into a curving rill to recirculate over a fountain of stones.
 Photo by: Susan Teare.